211101-java-react-enterprise/william_nelson_p0/project-0.md

 - [Y] Use of custom data structures (do not use java.com.revature.banking.util Collection types!)
 - [Y] Basic validation of user input (e.g. no registration for classes outside of registration window, no negative deposits/withdrawals, no overdrafting, etc.)
 - [N] Unit tests for all business-logic classes
-- [C] All exceptions are properly caught and handled
+- [Y] All exceptions are properly caught and handled
 - [Y] Proper use of OOP principles
 - [Y] Documentation (all classes and methods have basic documentation)
 - [Y] Database is 3rd Normal Form Compliant